HowTo Sync

 Once the leader starts playback, the players will try to sync on it by jumping ahead and pause there until the leader reaches that timecode.
 It might take a few tries, depending on your hardware and the specific file.
 So if your content is very short, it might de-sync a lot.
 To get around the issue, edit a file of maybe an hour long with your content looped within.

-Try different encoding profiles to figure out which ones is best- again, this is very specific to your content and the hardware you are using.
-I would suggest to use Pi3 or newer for sync.
+Try different encoding profiles to figure out which ones is best- again, this is very specific to your content and the hardware you are using, i would suggest to use Pi3.

 Connect the players via ethernet